 If your child has qualified for NDIS funding and you are eligible for psychological services, consultation fees can be reimbursed through the National Disability Insurance Scheme.

-Stephen is available for consultations on Tuesdays, Thursdays, Fridays and Saturdays.
+Stephen is available for consultations on Mondays, Tuesdays, Thursdays, Fridays and Saturday mornings.

 Eltham Child Psychology is located in a multi-disciplinary clinic at